vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 5. In the command line interface, change the working directory to the one where the nebula-console binary file is stored.

-6. Run the following command to connect to Nebula Graph.
+6. Run the following command to connect to NebulaGraph.

    * For Linux or macOS: